german-bortoli/argentina-backup/README.md

 # argentina-backup

-Create mysql backups and store it into your local server, google drive and s3.
+- Create mysql backups and store it into your local server, google drive or/and s3.
+- Backup rotator, keep X quantity of backups and delete old ones.
+- Prefixed backup names, give a prefix name to your backup, for example, **project**-XXXX-XX-XX-XX-XXXXXX.sql

 ## TODO:
  - File per database implementation.